|About LRA||Featured News||News Emails and Loughton Life||About Loughton||About Local Councils||How to report a local problem||Contact Us|

 Juliet Pollard is Membership Secretary and a member of the Executive Committee.
 She is a retired librarian with 36 years’ experience of local government.
 Her interests include libraries in the 21st century and the quality of our environment in Loughton.

-Caroline Pond is a District and Town Cllr for St John's ward, and was Town Mayor for 2011-12.
+Since 2002 she has been a District and Town Cllr for St John's ward, and was Town Mayor for 2011-12.
 She was Chairman of the District Council in 2007-08.
 She has worked as a librarian with three local authorities.
-She is an active member of Loughton Methodist Church, and works for Loughton Voluntary Care.
+She is an active member of Loughton Methodist Church, and volunteers for Loughton Voluntary Care.

 Cllr for Loughton (Central), a District Cllr for Broadway ward and a